gigalixir/gigalixir-cli/docs/source/main.rst

 This will do a few things.
 It registers your fully qualified domain name in the load balancer so that it knows to direct traffic to your containers.
 It also sets up SSL/TLS encryption for you.
 For more information on how SSL/TLS works, see :ref:`how-tls-works`.

+If your DNS provider does not allow CNAME, which is common for naked/root domains, you can also use an A record.
+Use the IP address 104.198.47.241.

+Note that if you want both the naked/root domain and a subdomain such as www, be sure to run `gigalixir add_domain` for each one.

 How to Set Up SSL/TLS
 =====================